dm0-/gnuxc/BUILD.md

     cat /etc/cron.d/*

-**Initialize a random seed for SSH clients.**  For each user that will run the SSH client, create a seed file.

-    lsh-make-seed

 **Install the packages that were too broken for cross-compilation.**  Log into the `root` account, which has an alias `gmake` to build and install packages.

-First, install `perl` and its `Locale::gettext` module.
-This is required for `help2man` to run, for example.
+Install `perl` and its assorted modules.
+They are required to run certain utilities such as `help2man` and `intltool`.

     gmake install-perl
-    gmake install-perl-gettext
+    gmake install-perl-gettext install-perl-XML-Parser

-Optionally, `git` can be rebuilt with Perl support now.

-    gmake install-git

-A proper Emacs installation is also required.
+Emacs still needs to be installed properly since its binary is generated at runtime.
 (Without running this step, the `emacs` command launches Zile.)

     gmake install-emacs